-Ms. Aishath Fazeena
+Ms. Aishath Fazeena Non-Executive Director

-Ms Aishath Fazeena was elected to the board representing the public on 29th August 2020.
-She has served as a Director of the Board of Directors of State Trading Organisation Plc and Maldives Trading and Contracting Company.
-She is currently a lecturer at the Maldives National University, Business School.

-Ms Aishath Fazeena holds Master of Business Administration (MBA) from the University of West England, Bristol, Associates of Chartered Certified Accountants (ACCA), a Bachelor's Degree in Applied Accounting from Oxford Brooks University, UK, and an Executive Diploma in Directorship from Singapore Management University,
+Ms. Aishath Fazeena was elected to the board on 9th June 2022 as a member representing the public.
+She currently works at Waldives Pvt Ltd as an Accounting Executive and is a Board Director at the Pension Administration Office.
+Prior to joining Waldives Pvt Ltd. Fazeena has worked as a fulltime lecturer at the Maldives National University, Business School and as a part-time lecturer at Villa College.
+She has held directorship positions in the State Trading Organisation Plc and Maldives Transport and Contracting Company Plc.
+Ms. Aishath Fazeena holds a Master of Business Administration (MBA) from the University of the West of England, Bristol, and is an affiliate member of the Association of Chartered Certified Accountants (ACCA).
+She also holds a Bachelor's Degree in Applied Accounting from Oxford Brookes University, UK and an Executive Diploma in Directorship from Singapore Management University.

-Singapore.

-She has also taken part in several workshops and seminars in the area of management and governance.

-Mr. Mohamed Janah
+Mr. Mohamed Janah Non-Executive Director

-Mr. Mohamed Janah was appointed to the Board on 6th February 2019 to represent the government.
+Mr. Mohamed Janah was first appointed to the Board on 6th February 2019 to represent the government.
 He holds an A.A.T, as well a Diploma in Computer Studies from Sri Lanka.
 He also completed the Securities Dealers/Stock Brokers Certificate by Capital Market Development Authority.
 Mr. Janah has been fulfilling some notable positions of Villa Shipping and Trading since 1996 and is currently their Chief Funds Executive.

-Mr. Mohamed Fathih
+Mr. Mohamed Fathih Non-Executive Director

-Mr. Mohamed Fathih was appointed to theBoard on 6th February 2019 to represent the government.
-He completed his Diploma in Busi ness from Help University (Malaysia) and Bachelor of Commerce from Griffith University in Australia.
-Mr. Fathih also holds an Advanced Diploma in Accounting awarded by the Association of Accounting Technicians (A.A.T) of Sri Lanka.
+Mr. Mohamed Fathih was first appointed to the Board on 6th February 2019 to represent the government.
+He holds a Masters in Business Administration from University Bedforshire (UK) and Bachelor of Commerce from Griffith University (Australia).
+Mr. Fathih also holds Diploma in Business from Help University (Malaysia) and an advanced Diploma in Accounting awarded by the Association of Accounting Technicians (AAT) .
 He has fulfilled notable positions within State Electric Company Limited (STELCO) between 1994 and 2011.
 He currently serves as the Manager (Administration) at Allied Insurance Company.

-Ms. Asamy Rushdy
+Ms. Asamy Rushdy Non-Executive Director